opencollective/opencollective/product/pitches/Basic Funding Dashboard.md

 ## Challenges & Open Questions
 1. Will this interface make sense if it shows up for organizations/collectives who do not make contributions?
 If not how should this be mitigated?
-2. Performance - how to implemen this so that the user interface is responsive and usable?
+2. Performance - how to implement this so that the user interface is fluent, responsive and usable?
+3. How do we populate the "ecosystem" field?

 ## Future Potentials